Juniper Bonsai Information and Care

 I received a juniper as a gift--now what?

 First, check to see if your juniper is a "mallsai".
 You can usually tell if you have a mallsai if there are pebbles glued to the rock surface forming a shell or if there was some sort of synthetic moss on top of the soil.
 If you have a mallsai you should remove this top coat of pebbles or fake moss immediately.
 If left on, the roots of your bonsai may suffocate or rot.
-Next, repot your bonsai in proper bonsai soil.
+Next, repot your bonsai in proper bonsai soil which, depending on your climate, should only be done at certain times of the year.
 Lastly, follow normal care instructions shown below now that your juniper is rooted in suitable conditions.

 How to care for juniper bonsai trees